 They analyzed replicability of the main finance factors using a Bayesian model (Bayesian modeling is effective for making reliable inferences in the face of multiple testing) and a global data set of 153 factors across 93 countries.
 For each characteristic, they built the one-month holding period factor return within each country as follows: First, in each country and month, they sorted stocks into characteristic terciles (top/middle/bottom third) with breakpoints based on non-microstocks in that country.
 For each tercile, they computed its “capped value weight” return, meaning they weighted stocks by their market equity winsorized at the NYSE 80th percentile.
 This construction ensured that tiny stocks had tiny weights and any one mega-stock did not dominate a portfolio, seeking to create tradable, yet balanced, portfolios.
 The factor was then defined as the high-tercile return minus the low-tercile return, corresponding to the excess return of a long-short zero-net-investment strategy.
+They also proposed:

 “a factor taxonomy that algorithmically classifies factors into 13 themes possessing a high degree of within-theme return correlation and economic concept similarity, and low across-theme correlation.”